Chatbot Analytics: The 7 Most Important Metrics To Track Success

 chatbot with graph, clock, magnifying glass

-Like all customer contact channels, you need to track certain metrics to measure the performance of your chatbot.
+Like with all customer contact channels, you need to track and manage chatbot performance.

-But which metrics are most important when it comes to chatbot success?
+But which key metrics are most important when it comes to customer service chatbots?

-In this article, we'll look at the top seven metrics you should be tracking in your chatbot analytics.
+In this article, we'll explore the top seven chatbot metrics you should be tracking in your chatbot analytics.
 We'll cover:

 • Performance analytics